Table of Contents

 - 43 year old man with HIV presented with persistent bloody stool (Int J Clin Exp Pathol 2014;7:3456)

-- 55 year old woman was referred to colonoscopy because of constipation and hematochezia (ACG Case Rep J 2022;9:e00792)
+- 55 year old woman with constipation and hematochezia referred for colonoscopy (ACG Case Rep J 2022;9:e00792)

-- 65 year old woman was found to have a white flat lesion in contact with the dentate line on screening colonoscopy (Acta Gastroenterol Belg 2022;85:108)
+- 65 year old woman found to have a white flat lesion in contact with the dentate line on screening colonoscopy (Acta Gastroenterol Belg 2022;85:108)

 Treatment